Use filters¶

 - Click Upload Firmware in the top-right corner.

 - Fill in the firmware details.
+Vendor name and Product name are mandatory, the rest is optional.

 - Wait for the analysis to complete.